Sohail879/Sohail879/README.md

 - 👋 Hi, I’m @Sohail
 - 👀 I’m interested in building web apps
-- 🌱 I have knowledge of HTML ,CSS, bootstrap, Javascrip, react js
+- 🌱 I have knowledge of HTML ,CSS, bootstrap, Javascrip, react js learning and improving day by day ....(learning never stops)
 - 💞️ I’m open to work
 - 📫 How to reach me ...
+LinkedIn: www.linkedin.com/in/1sohail

 <!---
 Sohail879/Sohail879 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.